-The UK Government published its strategic policy framework for air quality management in 1995 establishing national strategies and policies on air quality which culminated in the Environment Act, 1995.
+The UK Government published its strategic policy framework for air quality management in 1995 establishing national strategies and policies on air quality.
+The NI Environment Order came into operation in January 2003 and implements both the European Air Framework Directive 96/62EC and the UK Air Quality Strategy.
 The Air Quality Strategy provides a framework for air quality control through air quality management and air quality standards.
-These and other air quality standards1 and their objectives2 have been enacted through the Air Quality Regulations in 1997 and 2000.
-The Environment Act 1995 requires Local Authorities to undertake an air quality review.
-In areas where the air quality objective is not anticipated to be met, Local Authorities are required to establish Air Quality Management Areas to improve air quality.
+New national air quality standards have been proposed by the Expert Panel on Air Quality Standards (EPAQS) for the UK.

+All local authorities are thus required to undertake an air quality review.
+In areas where air quality objectives are not anticipated to be met by the specified date, Local Authorities are required to establish Air Quality Management Areas to improve air quality.